mb-awak/Adidas-U.S.-Sales-Division/README.md

 # Project Overview
 You have been engaged as a Data Analyst by Adidas’ U.S. Sales Division to assess their sales performance and uncover new business opportunities.
 The dataset includes detailed information on products, revenue, regions, retailers, and sales channels.

 Your responsibility is to clean, analyze, and visualize the data using Microsoft Excel.
 The goal is to generate clear, actionable insights that will support management in making informed sales and marketing decisions.
+Adidas Sales Dataset https://www.kaggle.com/datasets/heemalichaudhari/adidas-sales-dataset?resource=download

 # Data Dictionary
-• Retailer: Represents the business or individual that sells Adidas products directly to consumers.
+- Retailer: Represents the business or individual that sells Adidas products directly to consumers.

-• Retailer ID: A unique identifier assigned to each retailer in the dataset.
+- Retailer ID: A unique identifier assigned to each retailer in the dataset.

-• Invoice Date: The date when a particular invoice or sales transaction took place.
+- Invoice Date: The date when a particular invoice or sales transaction took place.

-• Region: Refers to a specific geographical area or district where the sales activity or retail operations occur.
+- Region: Refers to a specific geographical area or district where the sales activity or retail operations occur.

-• State: Represents a specific administrative division or territory within a country.
+- State: Represents a specific administrative division or territory within a country.

-• City: Refers to an urban area or municipality where the sales activity or retail operations are conducted.
+- City: Refers to an urban area or municipality where the sales activity or retail operations are conducted.

-• Product Category: Represents the classification or grouping of Adidas products.
+- Product Category: Represents the classification or grouping of Adidas products.

-• Price per Unit: The cost or price associated with a single unit of a product.
+- Price per Unit: The cost or price associated with a single unit of a product.

-• Units Sold: The quantity or number of units of a particular product sold during a specific sales transaction.
+- Units Sold: The quantity or number of units of a particular product sold during a specific sales transaction.

-• Total Sales: The overall revenue generated from the sales transactions.
+- Total Sales: The overall revenue generated from the sales transactions.

-• Operating Profit: The profit earned by the retailer from its normal business operations.
+- Operating Profit: The profit earned by the retailer from its normal business operations.

-• Operating Margin: A financial metric that indicates the profitability and efficiency of a retailer's operations.
+- Operating Margin: A financial metric that indicates the profitability and efficiency of a retailer's operations.

-• Sales Method: The approach or channel used by the retailer to sell its products or services.
+- Sales Method: The approach or channel used by the retailer to sell its products or services.

-# Exploratory Data Analysis (EDA)
-- Data cleaning/Transformation
-- Power Pivot
-- Date table
-- Report

 # Project Objectives
 - Explore overall sales performance across U.S. regions.